scompton93/MethodRenamer/README.md

 # MethodRenamer

 MethodRenamer is a .NET library for renaming methods in .NET assemblies, specifically .net assemblies that have been obfuscated.

+The MethodRenamer library is a useful tool for anonymizing or standardizing the names of methods in a .NET assembly, based on a blueprint assembly.
+By using the MethodAnonymizer class, the library provides a simple and easy-to-use way to rename methods in a .NET assembly.

 ## Usage